Here are just some of the careers:

 To become a Medical Laboratory Scientist or Medical Technologist:

 Cooperative 3-1 Program with St. Luke's Medical Laboratory Science Program (MLS)

-Please click here to see more information about and the minimum requirements of the St. Luke's Medical Laboratory Science Program.
+Please click here to see more information about the St. Luke's Medical Laboratory Science Program.

 University of Iowa Clinical Laboratory Sciences Program

 The University of Iowa Carver College of Medicine offers a bachelor's degree in Clinical Laboratory Sciences through a partnership with the University of Nebraska Medical Center Clinical Laboratory Sciences program.
 The program provides patient-centered educational opportunities, with theoretical knowledge and practical experience in hematology, clinical chemistry, microbiology, immunohematology, immunology, endocrinology, biotechnology and research.
 Students can enroll in the program as the final year of a bachelor’s degree or as an additional year following receipt of a bachelor’s degree.